JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 have been available with this adjoint method for a long time (CVODES came out in 2005!).
 [DifferentialEquations.jl has sensitivity analysis implemented too](http://docs.juliadiffeq.org/latest/analysis/sensitivity.html)

-The problem with adjoint sensitivity analysis methods is that they require multiple forward solutions of the ODE.
+The efficiency problem with adjoint sensitivity analysis methods is that they require multiple forward solutions of the ODE.
 As you would expect, this is very costly.
 Methods like the checkpointing scheme in CVODES reduce the cost by saving closer time points to make the forward solutions shorter at the cost of using more